 The Center for Unalienable Rights is built around NRI senior fellow David French’s vast experience and legal expertise.
 It acts as a bastion for First Amendment freedom and thought at a time when the erosion of these rights seems to have reached a critical point.
 Under the auspices of the Center, David French reaches targeted audiences around the country through his writing and events focused on free speech.
 Deploying French’s extensive experience spanning the conservative movement, the practice of law, academia, and a successful and decorated career serving our country, NRI is positioning the Center for Unalienable Rights to win both battles that liberty and individual rights must fight: the battle of ideas and the battle on the ground.

-David is regularly joined by other NRI fellows, such as Kevin D. Williamson and Jonah Goldberg, to broaden and enhance the impact of the Center.
-Through the Center for Unalienable Rights, NRI has hosted numerous events to defend First Amendment rights on campuses, including Princeton University, Oklahoma University, and University of Virginia, as well as partnering with liberty minded organizations across the country, such as Wisconsin Policy Research Institute, National Constitution Center, and Illinois Policy Institute.
+David is regularly joined by other NRI fellows, such as Ramesh Ponnuru and Jonah Goldberg, to broaden and enhance the impact of the Center.
+Through the Center for Unalienable Rights, NRI has hosted numerous events to defend First Amendment rights on campuses, including Princeton University, Oklahoma University, and the University of Virginia, as well as partnering with liberty-minded organizations across the country, such as Wisconsin Policy Research Institute, National Constitution Center, and Illinois Policy Institute.

-With the support of the Center, David French also hosts National Review’s newest podcast, “The Liberty Files.”
-Through the podcast, David engages in lively and substantive conversations with prominent scholars and leading public figures to offer key insights into issues pertaining to individual liberty in America today.
+With the support of the Center, David French also hosts National Review‘s podcast, Ordered Liberty.
+Through the podcast, David and Alexandra DeSanctis explore harrowing and inspiring stories of liberty lost and liberty found.